 [A]ny knife which has a blade which opens automatically by hand pressure applied to a button, spring or other device in the handle of the knife.

 It turns out that my client’s knife isn’t a switchblade.

 The knife springs open from the locked-closed position only after thumb pressure is applied against the stud attached to the blade (circled in red in the photos).
 The stud’s location on the knife’s blade, and not in its handle, makes all the difference.

 Though the knife has a button in the handle (circled in yellow above), pressure applied to that button doesn’t cause the blade to automatically open.
-Pressing that chrome-colored button unlocks the blade when it’s in the locked-open position, so that you can manually fold the blade into the handle – the button serves no other function.
+Pressing that chrome-colored button unlocks the blade when it’s in the locked-open position, so that you can manually fold the blade back into the handle – the button serves no other function.

 So, the knife does not have a “blade which opens automatically by hand pressure applied to a button, spring or other device” that is located “in the handle of the knife”.

-Therefore, the alleged switchblade wasn't.
+Therefore, the alleged switchblade isn't a switchblade.

 Because police officers frequently misunderstand the legal definition of “switchblade knife”, your lawyer should always examine the knife for you.
 Your lawyer's inspection might result in the case against you getting dismissed.